South Australia's algal bloom - all your questions answered

 Where can I find more information?

-Visit the SA Government Algal Bloom website algalboom.sa.gov.au for the most up to date information.
+Visit the SA Government Algal Bloom website algalboom.sa.gov.au for the most up to date information and sign up for the newsletter.

 Call the algal bloom hotline - 1800 774 779, which operates from 9 am to 5 pm, seven days a week.
 It provides information on the current bloom, health advice, industry support, and allows you to report dead or sick wildlife.